 Concussions have been in my mind lately.
 I have begun treatment of a few patients this year suffering from post-concussion problems.
 The topic has been big in the media lately with a movie (Concussion starring Will Smith), headline news, and lawsuits (CFL BC Lions).
-So I thought I would put together some information about concussions / traumatic brain injury and how acupuncture can help in the recovery process.
+So I thought I would put together some information about concussions / traumatic brain injury and how acupuncture for concussions can help in the recovery process.

 What is a Concussion?